whistlegraph/aesthetic-computer/README.txt

        - After what action? `line rainbow`
   - [x] Fix `no` not working after first attempt regression.
   - [x] Fix zip file loading on `painting`.

+*** handles ***
+  - [] Setting your initial handle always seems to show TAKEN even if the handle is not taken and succeeds on the first try?

 *** colplay ***
   - [🟡] Add multi-touch support.